The Cayman Islands are world-renowned for their incredible underwater scenery, particularly the beautiful coral reefs and array of colourful fish.

 On This Page

 Located in the western Caribbean, just 480 miles south of Miami, Cayman is perfect for scuba diving and snorkelling, boasting some of the Caribbean’s best excursions.
 With virtually no currents and outstanding underwater visibility, Cayman has amazing wall dives, coral reefs and wrecks for you to explore and discover.
 If you are ‘dive-curious’, there are a wealth of things to do in, under, or on the water at every skill level.
-A variety of dive operators can teach you how to dive, improve your skills, and have an amazing underwater experience.
-With water temperatures ranging from 26-28°C (78-82°F) all year round, it is always a good time to get in the water and discover the seas.
+A variety of dive operators can teach you how to dive, improve your skills and provide you with an amazing underwater experience.
+With water temperatures ranging from 26–30°C (78.8–86°F) all year round, it is always a good time to get in the water and discover the stunning scenery beneath the surface.

+According to experts at the Department of Environment (DoE), Cayman's coral reefs are steadily dying and fewer will reappear each season year on year.
+The Cayman Islands, like many other nations in this region, is under a NOAA bleach watch as the reefs become increasingly vulnerable to a warming planet.
 Sadly, many dive sites in Grand Cayman have been affected by the spread of the deadly Stony Coral Tissue Loss Disease (SCTLD).
-Researchers from the U.S. Geological Survey have found evidence that SCTLD is caused by a breakdown in the symbiotic relationship between corals and Zooxanthellae algae.
+Researchers have found evidence that SCTLD is caused by a breakdown in the symbiotic relationship between corals and Zooxanthellae algae.
 This discovery is a big step towards finding future treatments for this disease.
-Given the rapid spread of SCTLD in the Cayman Islands, the DoE wants to remind the public to disinfect all snorkel and dive gear before and after each shore dive and boat trip by soaking them in disinfectant solution (with 1% bleach) for 10 minutes.
+Given the rapid spread of SCTLD in the Cayman Islands, the DoE urges the public to disinfect all snorkel and dive gear before and after each shore dive and boat trip by soaking them in disinfectant solution (with 1% bleach) for 10 minutes.

-On a more positive note, this year's annual PADI Women's Dive Day invited divers to accumulate 639 hours of dive time on the day in honour of the 2.3 million people diagnosed with breast cancer in 2020.
-The event raised over CI$10,000 and attracted more than 130 participants locally as well as support and donations from the dive community overseas.
-The annual PADI Women’s Dive Day occurs on the third Saturday of July and raises money for the Cayman Islands Breast Cancer Foundation.
+On a more positive note, Divetech has been hosting the Women’s Dive Day event for 11 years and have raised over CI$50,000 for the Cayman Breast Cancer Foundation.
+The 2025 PADI Women's Dive Day invited divers to take part in an underwater scavenger hunt.
+The event attracted more than 80 divers as well as support and donations from the dive community locally and overseas.
+The PADI Women’s Dive Day occurs annually on the third Saturday of July and celebrates women in diving, while raising money and awareness for breast cancer and the Cayman Islands Breast Cancer Foundation.

 8 Reasons to Dive Cayman